The Best Way To Bury Your Husband by Alexia Casale

 What Are You Reading?
 The Best Way To Bury Your Husband by Alexia Casale

-The Best Way To Bury Your Husband is the first book of Alexia Casale I’ve read.
+The Best Way To Bury Your Husband Alexia Casale was an Author I hadn’t heard of but this will not be the last book of Alexia Casale I will read.
+I have a question for you.
 Have you had the opportunity to read any of her books?
-If so what did you think of her books?
-I believe The Best Way To Bury My Husband is a mystery book.
+If so, what did you think of the books and her style of writing and why?

-David said just encase I change my mind he was going to sleep with one Eye open that way if I decided to practice he could take care of himself.
-Now, before you think I’m a MONSTER I’m not and I would never hurt my husband or the kids.
+David said just encase I change my mind he was going to sleep with one Eye open.
+That way if I decided to practice, burying someone he could take care of himself.
+LO.
+Before you think I’m a MONSTER I’m not and I would never hurt my husband or the kids.
 I love them.
+Most of the time.

 The Best Way To Bury Your Husband is about several abused wives who find each other and through their friendship find freedom from there abusive spouses Sally is a decent character and impromptu leader for the burial club.